samyak45/my-old-website/_posts/2016-05-14-laments-of-an-aging-childhood-dreamer.md

 published : true
 ---

-"I have an idea to build synthetic trees to reduce global warming and oxygenate our degrading environment.", says my brother [Ishan](https://www.facebook.com/ishan.dubey.585).
+"I have an idea to build synthetic trees to reduce global warming and oxygenate our degrading environment.", says my brother.

 (An extremely juvenille blogpost where I lament as old childhood dreams transform into a lifelong fantasy as I grow older.Yet again an acknowledgment goes to my brother Ishan who although didn't help me directly with the content but pushed me - with his constant  stream of "new" ideas - into the mind frame required for writing the post.)